Capua: Amphitheatre

 Within the territory of the pagus were several other temples with their magistri.
-After the restoration of the community of Capua, we find magistri of the temple of Diana still existing, but they were probably officials of Capua itself.
+After the restoration of the community of Capua, magistri of the temple of Diana are still attested, but they were probably officials of Capua itself.

 The site is occupied by the Benedictine church of San Michele Arcangelo in Sant'Angelo in Formis.
 It dates from 944, and was reconstructed by the abbot Desiderius (afterwards Pope Victor III) of Monte Cassino.
 It has interesting paintings, dating from the end of the 11th century to the middle of the 12th, in which five different styles may be distinguished.
 They form a complete representation of all the chief episodes of the New Testament.
 Deposits of votive objects (favissae), removed from the ancient temple from time to time as new ones came in and occupied all the available space, have been found, and considerable remains of buildings belonging to the Vicus Dianae (among them a triumphal arch and some baths, also a hail with frescoes, representing the goddess herself ready for the chase) still exist.

 The ancient road from Capua went on beyond the Vicus Dianae to the Volturnus (remains of the bridge still exist) and then turned east along the river valley to Caiatia and Telesia.
-Other roads ran to Puteoli and Cumae (the so-called Via Campana) and to Neapolis, and as we have seen the Via Appia passed through Capua, which was thus the most important road centre of Campania.
+Other roads ran to Puteoli and Cumae (the so-called Via Campana) and to Neapolis, and the Via Appia passed through Capua, which was thus the most important road centre of Campania.